What Is It?

 - Chapters 2 (definitions), 7 (design temps) and 10 (U-values) apply to all projects

-- Use the “commercial” code chapters for 4-story and higher multifamily buildings
+- Use “commercial building” code sections C101.4.1 through C101.4.5 for non-residential and for 4-story and higher multifamily buildings

 - Use section 101.3.2 for single-family homes, duplexes, and townhouses

 - Use section 1130 for multifamily buildings, without Seattle amendments